unnisathyarajan/python-scripts/README.md

 c)mongodb-backup.py
 -------------------------------------------
-To talk mongodb dump and upload to S3 bucket.
+To take mongodb dump and upload to S3 bucket.

 **Usage**